sriveravi/GVSToolbox/README.txt

 In N. Miyake, D. Peebles, & R. P. Cooper (Eds.), Proceedings of the 34th Annual Conference of the Cognitive Science Society (pp. 2240-2245).

-Use of this software is granted for basic research at non-for profit institutions only.
-Commercial use of this software is not permitted.
-Corporations or for-profit institutions interested in the use of this software should contact Prof. Aleix M. Martinez.

 The toolbox makes use of several software packages which implement L1 regularized optimization ( Mark Schmidt), support vector machine (LibSVM), and kalman filtering (Kevin Murphy).
 They are included for convenienve, but